Costa Rica Digital Nomad Visa Guide (2024)

 Of course, even though Costa Rica has a lot to offer to digital nomads, not everything can be perfect.
 So let’s take a look at some disadvantages of living in Costa Rica that digital nomads historically found problematic.

-Drawbacks of being a digital nomad in Costa Rica
+Drawbacks of Costa Rica

 Drawback #1: Unmaintained roads and infrastructure